Feature and Parameter Selection in Stochastic Linear Bandits: Introduction

 \section{Introduction}

 Learning under bandit feedback is a class of online learning problems in which an agent interacts with the environment through a set of actions (arms), and receives rewards only from the arms that it has pulled.
-The goal of the agent is to maximize its expected cumulative reward without knowledge of the reward distributions of the arms. {\em Multi-armed bandit} (MAB) is the simplest form of this problem~\cite{lai85asymptotically,Auer,LS-2020}. {\em Linear bandit}~\cite{Dani08stochasticlinear,rusmevichientong2010linearly,abbasi2011improved} is a generalization of MAB to (possibly) infinitely many arms, each associated with a feature vector.
+The goal of the agent is to maximize its expected cumulative reward without knowledge of the reward distributions of the arms. {\em Multi-armed bandit} (MAB) is the simplest form of this problem~\citep{lai85asymptotically,Auer,LS-2020, moradipari2018learning}. {\em Linear bandit}~\citep{Dani08stochasticlinear,rusmevichientong2010linearly,abbasi2011improved} is a generalization of MAB to (possibly) infinitely many arms, each associated with a feature vector.
 The mean reward of each arm is assumed to be the dot product of its feature vector and an {\em unknown} parameter vector.
-This setting contains {\em contextual linear bandit} in which action sets and feature vectors change at every round (time-varying).
-The algorithms that solve these bandit problems have had large impact in machine learning applications, spanning from sensors and wireless networks~\cite{washburn2008application,maghsudi2016multi} to recommendation systems~\cite{li2010contextual} and clinical trials~\cite{villar2015multi}.
-The main component of these algorithms is to balance {\em exploration} and {\em exploitation}: to decide when to {\em explore} and learn about the arms, and when to {\em exploit} and select the action with the highest estimated reward.
-The most common exploration strategies are {\em optimism in the face of uncertainty} (OFU) or upper confidence bound (UCB)~\cite{Auer,Dani08stochasticlinear,abbasi2011improved}, and Thompson sampling (TS)~\cite{thompson1933likelihood,agrawal2013thompson,russo,abeille2017linear}.
+This setting contains {\em contextual linear bandit} in which action sets and feature vectors change at every round.
+The main component of bandit algorithms is to balance {\em exploration} and {\em exploitation}: to decide when to {\em explore} and learn about the arms, and when to {\em exploit} and select the action with the highest estimated reward.
+The most common exploration strategies are {\em optimism in the face of uncertainty} (OFU) or upper confidence bound (UCB)~\citep{Auer,Dani08stochasticlinear,abbasi2011improved,moradipari2020stage,moradipari2022collaborative}, and Thompson sampling (TS)~\citep{thompson1933likelihood,agrawal2013thompson,russo,abeille2017linear,moradipari2020linear,moradipari2021safe}.